ELTE-DH/NoSketch-Engine-Docker/README.md

 ## CLI Usage

-- To run NoSketch Engine CLI commands run the docker and add the command and its parameters at the end of the original command (`docker run --rm -it --mount type=bind,src=$(pwd)/corpora,dst=/corpora noske:latest COMMAND PARAMS`).
+- To run NoSketch Engine CLI commands run the docker and add the command and its parameters at the end of the original command (`make execute CMD=COMMAND PARAMS`).
-  - E.g. `docker run --rm -it --mount type=bind,src=$(pwd)/corpora,dst=/corpora noske:latest corpquery susanne '[word="Mardi"]'`
+  - E.g. `make execute CMD="corpinfo -s susanne"`
-- To get a shell in the container use the following command: `docker run --rm -it --entrypoint /bin/bash noske`
+- To get a shell to a running container named "noske" use `make connect`.

 ## Demo on Dockerhub